Godofredo Nobre

 YOU TOO, BRUTUS!

 Brutus here is the archive, as an attempt to kill architecture (one speaks exclusively about the design proposal and not the building).
 The archive is, as noted by Kent Kleinman in "Archiving Architecture"[2], a supplement of qualities that the built work will not necessarily possess (uniqueness, stability, permanence) and lives precisely of this forced separation between the conceptual project and the living built work.
 The archive insists on this separation under the assumption that architecture rests in the design proposal and the future of what's built is the work of chance, thus also trying to convey the idea that what is observed in the design proposal can be also observed in the initial stage of the built work: "The archive should be more accurately described as a machine to forget that architectural designs are ontologically distinct from their representations".
+Unfortunately, danger is lurking and moths eat books.

 In fact, the design proposal as an object of archive or reference suffers, as such, the necessary vicissitudes of the passage of time, in the form of its compulsive integration into new genealogies or historical interpretations.
-By other words, we face a much simpler problem: the influence of
+By other words, we face a much simpler problem: the influence of chance over architecture is voluntarily ignored because it is something that cannot be avoided, but at the same time we seek refuge in the archive as if it would be protected from the elements, even if providing nothing more that an illusory protection.

 But some go further and decide not only to archive the proposal but also to archive the building itself.
 The case of Villa Muller is exemplary: within the desire to restore the original design according to the drawings and ideas of Loos, layers of paint that hid the original colors were removed, non-original furnishings were re-placed, the house was cleaned down to its perfect-past condition - a past that was not much more than a proposal.
 In this we can see terror, the terror inherent to the idea of monument, the terror of the mundane that against the lived life of architecture transforms the object into a work of art, untouchable.
 Hence, the refurbishment of Villa Muller (like many others) is in fact profoundly anti-architectural.
 And even more so if viewed in the light of Loos' own positions.
 But what is even more curious is that in a time where it is assumed that architects no longer build monumentally, monuments are built everywhere: monuments to institutions, to past history, to thought, revolution, culture, architecture, etc...